Your data is in safe hands

 2.0 Why do we need personal data?

-We use personal data for these reasons:
+We use data for these reasons:

 3.0 Why do we use your inclusion and diversity data?

 We’re working hard to make sure that all groups have equal opportunities for a successful career with us.
+So we ask people to tell us about their personal characteristics to help us understand who’s applying to join us, and the outcomes of the recruitment process.

 4.0 How is your personal data transferred outside of the EEA?